gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ## Balance is important in a tree's efficiency

-If a tree is _balanced_ then adding, finding, removing operations on a that tree perform in O(log n) time.
+If a tree is _balanced_ then the adding, finding, and removing operations on that tree perform in O(log n) time.
 However if a tree becomes unbalanced the efficiency can approach O(n) time complexity.

 For this reason, computer scientists spend a lot of time focusing on ways to maintain the balance of a Binary Search Tree.